Tremelune/cribl/README.md

 - Log lines are returned most-recent first, which means if you request the entire log and write it to disk, the last line written will be the first line read (the oldest).
+- Building profitable software on a team involves a lot more than writing code, particularly if you want to enjoy doing it.